biolab/orange3/doc/visual-programming/source/widgets/visualize/boxplot.rst

 2. Choose *Grouping* to see `box plots <https://en.wikipedia.org/wiki/Box_plot>`__ displayed by class.

-3. When instances are grouped by class you can change the display mode.
+3. When instances are grouped by class, you can change the display mode.
    Annotated boxes will display the end values, the mean and the median, while compare medians and compare means will, naturally, compare the selected value between class groups.